2019 European Parliament election in the United Kingdom: Candidates

 Nomination papers had to be submitted by 16:00 on the 19th working day before election day (25 April 2019).
 To stand as a candidate, individuals had to be aged 18 or over on the date of nomination and a British or European Union citizen, or a Commonwealth citizen possessing indefinite leave to remain or not requiring leave to enter or remain in the UK.

-In April 2019, Labour said it had started its process for choosing candidates.
-16 out of the 20 MEPs elected last time applied to stand again.
+In April 2019, the Labour Party said it had begun its process for choosing candidates.
+16 of the 20 MEPs elected in 2014 applied to stand again.
 The party's candidates were announced on 18 April, and included former Cabinet minister Andrew Adonis, former MP Katy Clark and the national co-ordinator of campaigning group Momentum Laura Parker.

 Following the prospect of a delay to Brexit, Conservative Party MEPs were asked by their delegation leader if they would consider standing again if there were a delay that would mean the UK staying in the EU beyond the date of the next European Parliament election.
 Fifteen of the party's 18 MEPs stood again as lead candidates for their respective regions.

 The Brexit Party ran candidates for all 70 seats in Great Britain, with leader Nigel Farage, himself a former UKIP leader, standing in the South East England region, and former Conservative candidate Annunziata Rees-Mogg standing in the East Midlands region.
 Writer Claire Fox, formerly of the Revolutionary Communist Party, and former Conservative MP Ann Widdecombe both also stood.

 The UK Independence Party selected its three remaining MEPs as candidates, along with social media activist Carl Benjamin and YouTuber Mark Meechan.

 The Green Party of England and Wales and the corresponding party in Scotland, the Scottish Greens, began their candidate selection processes in March.
 The Green Party of England and Wales announced a full slate of candidates for England and Wales on 24 April 2019, including one of its three outgoing MEPs, Molly Scott Cato.
 Other candidates included Catherine Rowett, Rupert Read and former Lord Mayor of Sheffield, Magid Magid.